bsmith89/midas2-wiki/Home.md

 MIDAS2 analysis can take two arguments as: `--midasdb_name
 ${my_midasdb_name} --midasdb_dir ${my_midasdb_dir}`.
 If the `--midasdb_dir` is
-not specified, MIDAS DB will be downloaded to the current directory.
+not specified, MIDASDB will be downloaded to the current directory.
 <!--
 TODO: This seems dangerous.
 I expect some users to forget that one flag and start an enormous download... :-[